Radio Rewind

 Media

-Over recent years Sarah has been in the news with articles written about her slow speech, so-called on air political incorrectness as well as her personal appearance.
+During 2009 Sarah was in the news again with articles written about her slow speech, so-called on air political incorrectness as well as her personal appearance.

 RADIO REWIND AUDIO CLIPS